-Some European countries are yet to convert their European perspective into EU membership.
+Some European countries have yet to convert their European perspective into EU membership.
 Croatia, Turkey and the former Yugoslav Republic of Macedonia are now candidates; with Croatia and Turkey the EU has already begun negotiations towards membership.
-The other Western Balkan countries - Albania, Bosnia and Herzegovina, Montenegro and Serbia including Kosovo (under UN Security Council Resolution 1244) - are also working towards fulfilling the requirements to move ahead.
-The speed with which each country advances depends solely on its own progress towards our common goals.
+The other Western Balkan countries - Albania, Bosnia-Herzegovina, Montenegro and Serbia (including Kosovo under UN Security Council Resolution 1244) - are also working towards fulfilling the requirements to move ahead.
+The speed at which each country advances depends solely on its own progress towards our common goals.